 We got moving at 5am to beat the typical afternoon thunderstorms, but as we climbed higher and higher, it was obvious the weather was turning.
 Under winds gusting up to 40mph and pelting rain, we hit the 13,161-foot summit.
-Guess what we saw?
-The inside of a ping pong ball.

-4. Tent real estate is key.
+4. Tent placement is key.